 👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 All we need to do is to find the ExternalAPIService and remove and then create a FakeExternalAPIService with expected output from that service and re-register ExternalAPIService with FakeExternalAPIService.
 This is shown in the below code.

-But this way of replacing services will be difficult to maintain as we need to write a lot of code as replacement service for each scenario and test all scenarios.
+But this way of replacing database or services will be difficult to maintain as we need to write a lot of code as replacement service for each scenario and test all scenarios.
 So I'll teach you another better way in next article.

 Summary

 In this article, we learnt about how to fake dependencies in Functional Test in WebAPI in ASP.NET Core.
 We learnt about where to place the boundary for integration tests and how this relates to the external dependencies, such as a database, queues, etc. This idea can be extended and applied to any cloud based dependencies.
-In our next article, we'll learn about how to Replace services in Functional Test in WebAPI in ASP.NET Core.
+In our next article, we'll learn about how to use TestContainers in Functional Test in WebAPI in ASP.NET Core.

+👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.